-EPANET (Rossman, 2000; U.S. EPA, 2017a) is the standard software used for simulating water quality in a water distribution system (WDS).
+EPANET (Rossman, 2000; US EPA, 2017a) is the standard software used for simulating water quality in a water distribution system (WDS).
 It has been widely and successfully applied for many years.
 The software includes a hydraulic model that determines water flow and direction throughout a network model that is used to represent a WDS.
 The network model consists of links (pipes) and nodes (junctions).
 The water-quality simulation is piggybacked on the hydraulic simulation.
 EPANET has commonly been used in situations in which water quality does not change rapidly during the simulation.
 However, in some cases involving simulations of contaminant injections into a WDS it has been found that the mass of the constituent added to the network is not conserved (Davis and Janke, 2014; Davis et al., 2016).
-That is, at a time t in a simulation, the mass of the constituent in the network's pipes, $M_P(t)$, and tanks, $M_T(t)$, plus the cumulative mass of the constituent removed from the network by nodal demands, $MC_R(t)$, does not equal the cumulative mass of the constituent injected into the network, $MC_I(t)$.
+That is, at a time t in a simulation, the mass of the constituent in the network's pipes, $M{\rm P}(t)$, and tanks, $M{\rm T}(t)$, plus the cumulative mass of the constituent removed from the network by nodal demands, $M{\rm CR}(t)$, does not equal the cumulative mass of the constituent injected into the network, $M{CI}(t)$.
 (The mass of the constituent in the system before the injection is zero and there is no loss of the constituent due to chemical reactions.)
 The mass imbalance can be large.
-For example, defining a mass-balance ratio (MBR) as $(M_P(t) + M_T(t) + MC_R(t))/MC_I(t)$, the MBR can exceed 10 or be less than 0.1 in some cases for some network models at the end of a simulation.
+For example, defining a massbalance ratio (MBR) as $(M{\rm P}(t) + M{\rm T}(t) + M{\rm CR}(t))/M{\rm CI}(t)$, the MBR can exceed 10 or be less than 0.1 in some cases for some network models at the end of a simulation.
 There can be cases in which constituent mass is gained during a simulation (MBR > 1), cases in which constituent mass is lost (MBR < 1), as well as cases in which mass is conserved (MBR = 1).
 A failure to conserve constituent mass indicates that there are errors in the estimated constituent concentrations, which potentially could be a concern for any application that considers water quality in a distribution system.
 When poor-quality network models are used, the lack of conservation of constituent mass can be exacerbated.
+EPANET is available in two forms: (1) a Microsoft Windows® version with a user interface and (2) a programmer's toolkit version.
+The latter consists of a dynamic link library of functions that allows software developers to customize their EPANET applications.
+The last major release of EPANET, including both versions, occurred in 2000 (EPANET 2.0).
+The last minor release of EPANET occurred in 2008 (2.00.12).
+In 2012, the US EPA initiated a collaborative, community-based open-source effort for EPANET, the "Water Distribution Network Model" project (US EPA, 2017b).
+In June 2015, an independent water-communityorganized, open-source project began (OpenWaterAnalytics, 2017a); an open-source-project version of the EPANET programmer's toolkit (2.1) was produced in July 2016.
+Also in July 2016, Lewis Rossman, the original developer of EPANET, contributed a development version (EPANET 3) of the programmer's toolkit (OpenWaterAnalytics, 2017b), which can provide mass-balance information in a status report after a water-quality simulation.
+None of the earlier versions of the software provides this information.